sage-code/maj/basic.md

 **expressions**

-* da ubi   la ubi?      = from where to where!
+* de ubi la ubi? = from where to where!
-* da hir   la der!      = from here to there!
+* de hir la der! = from here to there!
-* da loca  que tu picu!  = from where you like!
+* de loca que tu picu!  = from where you like!